-- 1. Student recognizes and applies the fundamental elements of art in a visual assignment - 2.
-Student uses proper language, tools and techniques of the various - 3.
-Student recognizes and differentiates the styles and mediums of important artists and art movements - 4.
-Student experiences creative challenges that develop critical thinking and problem solving
+- 1. Student recognizes and applies the fundamental elements of art in visual assignments. - 2.
+Student uses proper language, tools and techniques of the medium in visual assignments. - 3.
+Student recognizes and differentiates the styles and techniques of various artists in the medium - 4.
+Student experiences creative challenges that develop critical thinking and problem solving in visual assignments .

-Assessment:
+Assessment -